 New equipment has been purchased and a much-needed expansion of the firehouse has been built.
 The next several years will feature more modest, yet important, improvements.
 Using Homeland Security funding has permitted the purchase of some communication equipment, and it is assumed that with continued funding from this source that additional radios can be acquired.
 Currently, the fire department has three dry hydrants in different parts of town.
 These are ponds that can be used in emergencies to refill the tanker.
 Two of these are in operation; one at the Hartong's farm outside South Peacham and a second on Old Cemetery Road.
 The third, on Thaddeus Stevens Road in East Peacham, is not currently in operation.
 The long-range plan is to have these three ponds operating and to add two additional sites, one of which would be located in the northern part of town, toward Danville.
 As for personnel, the department now has 14 members and no junior members.
+These numbers are down from the last plan report of 18 members and two junior members.
 The department is always looking for, and in need of, others who are available to join their efforts.
 Volunteers who remain local during the day continue to be a priority.
 These needs include those who can play a secondary role (e.g., traffic control and maintaining supply lines).
 All firefighters are required to attend formal training sessions.
 Additional help, especially for daytime fires, is needed.